klebermagno/training-data-analyst/README.md

 ### SRE
 SRE is the management of availability, latency, performance, efficiency, change management, monitoring, emergency response, and capacity planning regarding the software development process.
 GCP has a set of tools called APPLICATION PERFORMANCE MANAGEMENT: Stackdriver Trace, Stackdriver Debugger, and Stackdriver Profiles.

+### Datastore

+ Hierarchically structured space similar to the directory structure of a file system Transactopnmal

 ### Filestore

 ### Big Table